fredguinog/propensity-gbdt/README.md

 For each causal method, our workflow enforces common support before the final estimation:

-1.  **Estimate Propensity Scores:** Use a flexible gradient boosting model to predict the probability of treatment based on pre-intervention data: outcomes and/or covariates.
+1.  **Estimate Propensity Scores:** Use a flexible gradient boosting model to predict the probability of treatment based on pre-intervention data: outcomes variables.
 2.  **Identify and Prune:** Use these scores to identify and remove control units that are **off-support**—those that don't overlap with the treated group's characteristics, ensuring that the common support assumption is met.
 3.  **Perform Causal Analysis:** Run the final analysis (SCM, DiD, etc.) using only the pruned, high-quality set of on-support control units.